How to see if someone has been snooping on your devices

-Investigating a potential breach doesn’t take a forensics kit, and you can easily run some basic checks to help you figure out if you were a victim to an intruder.
-These diagnostics won’t necessarily provide definitive proof someone has accessed your devices, but they can give you a pretty good idea if someone’s been scrolling where they shouldn’t have.
+You can easily run some basic checks to help you figure out if you were a victim of an intruder.
+These diagnostics won’t necessarily provide definitive proof, but they can give you a pretty good idea if someone’s been scrolling where they shouldn’t have.

 (By the way, if you want to lend your phone out to people every now and again, there are ways of doing it safely).